 Factors to be considered while finalizing the child support amount.

-The amount of child support as per the PA child support calculator is only an estimation of child support.
+The amount of child support as per the Pennsylvania child support calculator is only an estimation of child support.
 The final amount is always decided as per the court’s order taking into account any special circumstances.

 The payment of child support is an ongoing amount payable up to the age of 18 of the child or till graduation as per the court’s order but the same can be increased or decreased in the future.
-The request for change in child support amount can be made upon subsequent changes in the income of the parents.
+The request for a change in child support amount can be made upon subsequent changes in the income of the parents.

-Bottom Lines for PA Child Support Calculator:
+Bottom Lines for Pennsylvania Child Support Calculator:

 The PA child support calculator works only where both parents are earning the same set of incomes monthly or yearly.
 In the cases where one or both parents are earning fluctuating amounts or irregular income then there is no use of PA Child support guidelines.
 In such cases, only negotiations in the court will work to finalize the child support.